440 Huntington Avenue

 - Binding-Safe Programming: This work aims to create tools and techniques for writing meta-programs that are guaranteed to respect the scope of all bound variables.

 - SB, Massachusetts Institute of Technology

-Mitchell Wand is a Professor Emeritus in the Computer Science in the College of Computer and Information Science at Northeastern University.
+Mitchell Wand is a Professor Emeritus and Part-Time Lecturer in the Computer Science in the Khoury College of Computer Sciences at Northeastern University.
 He earned his PhD degree in 1973 from the Massachusetts Institute of Technology.
 He began his academic career in the Computer Science Department of Indiana University, where he was promoted to full professor in 1982.
 In 1985 he joined Northeastern University, where he served as associate dean of the College of Computer Science until 1991.